 - 30g ready-to-eat partially rehydrated prunes: 48 calories

-For people with Type 2 diabetes, who are trying to limit their carbs, these low-carb snack ideas are also useful.
+For people with type 2 diabetes who are trying to limit their carbs, these snacks are low in carbs to give you useful ideas.

 - 115g pot of sugar-free jelly: 1.2g carbs and 8 calories